thingsboard/thingsboard.github.io/docs/user-guide/contribution/how-to-contribute.md

 **NOTE:** This step is optional.
 It is required only if you are going to do changes to UI.

-To start UI container in hot redeploy mode you will need to install **node.js** first.
-Once **node.js** is installed you can start container by executing next command:
+To start UI container in hot redeploy mode you will need to execute next command:

 ```bash
 cd ${TB_WORK_DIR}/ui
 mvn clean install -P npm-start
 ```

-This will launch special server that will listen on 3000 port.
+This will launch special server that will listen on [http://localhost:3000/](http://localhost:3000/) by default.
 All REST API and websocket requests will be forwarded to 8080 port.

 ##### Running server-side container